 1. The Full Works

-Why limit yourself to one theme of catio when you can go all out and provide everything that your cat would want?
-This doesn’t have to mean a cluttered mess, but just ensuring that you’ve got every base covered – toys, shelves where your cat can sit and relax, scratching posts, a bed for an outdoor snooze, a tunnel for exploration…
+Why limit yourself to one theme of catio when you can go all out and provide everything your cat would want?
+This doesn’t have to mean a cluttered mess but just ensuring that you’ve got every base covered – toys.
+On these shelves, your cat can sit and relax, scratching posts, a bed for an outdoor snooze, a tunnel for exploration…

 2. Natural Theme

 One of the benefits of a catio is that it allows your cat to be closer to nature, so why not bring that theme into your catio design?
-You can use turf as a flooring and also line the shelves with turf offcuts, creating a soft sensation where your cat can relax.
-Add some cat-friendly plants for a little bit of color and intrigue and you’ve essentially created the ideal cat garden.
+You can use turf as flooring and line the shelves with turf offcuts, creating a soft sensation where your cat can relax.
+Add some cat-friendly plants for color and intrigue, and you’ve created the ideal cat garden.

 3. Balcony Catio